CompCy-lab/microglia-aging-clock/README.md

 ## Overview

 We explore how various unsupervised featurization strategies can be used to translate per-sample single-cell microglia profiles into models of age.
-Here, we provide examples for generating features from microglia from sclKME, frequency, pseudobulk++ (our new proposed method), and classical pseudobulk
+Here, we provide examples for generating features from microglia from scLKME, frequency, pseudobulk++ (our new proposed method), and classical pseudobulk.

 ## Installation
 Clone the repository: